Tay time: how Dundee became the perfect home for the new V&A

 Albert Square, Meadowside,

-It is housed in a Gothic revival building designed by George Gilbert Scott, and celebrated its 150th anniversary in September 2017.
-It was conceived as a memorial to Prince Albert and originally…
+The McManus is housed in a Gothic revival building designed by George Gilbert Scott, and celebrated its 150th anniversary in 2017.
+It was conceived as a memorial to Prince Albert and originally called the Albert Institute.
+It has a rolling programme of…

-V&A Dundee is part of the £1bn regeneration programme of Dundee Waterfront, and when it opens in 2018 promises to be one of the largest and busiest art and design hubs in the country.
-Japanese architect Kengo Kuma won the competition in 2010, and…
+V&A Dundee is part of the £1bn regeneration programme of Dundee Waterfront, and it's one of the largest and busiest art and design hubs in the country.
+Japanese architect Kengo Kuma won the competition in 2010, and construction began in March 2015.